zengm-games/zengm/README.md

 Use
 ---

-To run the game, just execute:
+To run the game form this directory:

-./bin/basketball-gm
+    $ ./bin/basketball-gm

+Or, to install the game systemwide and then run it:

+    $ sudo python setup.py install

+    $ basketball-gm